All Episodes

 They wanted Trump blame for the shutdown.

-And and the media's upset.
+And the media is upset.

 And Nancy Pelosi is upset with Schumer.